xspec/xspec/lib/schxslt2/README.md

 When set to boolean ```true```, the validation stylesheet stops as soon as it encounters the first failed assertion or successful report.
 Defaults to ```false```.

+**Nota bene**: As of April 2026, the SVRL report only contains the failed assertion or successful report when this parameter is set to `true`.
+See https://codeberg.org/SchXslt/schxslt2/issues/51.

 ### schxslt:terminate-validation-on-error as xs:boolean

 When set to boolean ```true```, the validation stylesheet terminates the XSLT processor when it encounters a dynamic